This is the one and only EIB Network, the nation's most listened to, most envied radio talk show in America.

 Fine, thank you.

-Uh you know, what I like to know is exactly what is it a diversion from?
+You know, what I like to know is exactly what is it a diversion from?

 You know, that's what I want to know.

-Uh it's not a diversion.
+You know, it's not a diversion.

-It's this is exactly what the elections are about.
+This is exactly what the elections are about.

-It's here's the diversion.
+Here's the diversion.

 You have to be able to read the stitches on a fastball like I can when analyzing the drive-by media.

-They're upset it's a diversion from their all-out assault on Bush.
+It's a diversion from their all-out assault on Bush.

-It's a diversion from their all-out assault on the Republicans and their re-election chances.
+It's a diversion from their all-out assault on the Republicans and their reelection chances.

-Um you're looking at it in a purely logical way.
+You're looking at it in a purely logical way.

 Wait a minute.

-The president's leading the campaign with one of The big issues being the war in Iraq.
+The president's leading the campaign with one of the big issues being the war in Iraq.

-The President responds.
+The president responds.

 We respond.

-The Litton Media says this is a diversion.
+The media says, this is a diversion.

-Carrie is the diversion from the Democrat and drive-by media agenda.
+Kerry is the diversion from the Democrat and drive-by media agenda.

 But you're exactly right.